fedora-python/portingdb/docs/update_portingdb.rst

     * name of the project
     * name of the bug or commit (to put on the wiki)

-mispackaged -> in progress
-    Someone is porting the package:

-* Check the bug and make sure it makes sense.

 missing -> released
     New Python 3 package was added to Fedora: